 Serve's current fleet consists of over 100 robots, and we plan to expand our fleet by building and deploying hundreds of new robots in coming years after raising additional rounds of financing.
 Our goal is to deploy all 2,000 Uber robots by the end of 2025, though the exact timing and robot quantity will be determined by future capital availability.
 We currently do not expect to be able to build and deploy robots in 2024 based on our existing capital.
-We have platform-level integrations with Uber Eats and 7-Eleven, Inc. and have successfully conducted pilots for Walmart, a major pizza quick service restaurant, and a major coffee shop chain.
+We have platform-level integrations with Uber Eats and 7-Eleven, Inc. in Los Angeles, California, which means Serve robots can provide real-time presence and status updates on those platforms and receive requests to perform deliveries with respect to customer orders placed on those platforms as needed.
+We have also successfully conducted pilots for Walmart, a major pizza quick service restaurant, and a major coffee shop chain.
+To date, Uber Eats is the only partner for whom we have completed a material number of deliveries.
 Our strategic investors include NVIDIA, Uber, 7-Ventures and Delivery Hero's corporate venture units, alongside other world-class investors.